How we teach reading and Phonics

 From 2012 a National Phonics Screening Check has been introduced.
 Year 1 children’s ability to read and blend sounds is assessed and submitted in the summer term.
 Children who do not pass the phonics screening check then receive extra support in year 2 and are re-tested in the summer term.

-Every child reads to an adult in school at least once a week.
-Children are expected to read at home at least four times a week, however, they are encouraged to read every day.
-We have a large range of books in school including books by the Oxford Reading Tree.
+We read with children as regularly as we are able in school and increase the frequcney of reading 1:1 depending on children's needs.
+1:1 reading is a valuable experience for early readers, so we ask that parents and carers support us by reading with children at home.
+Children are expected to read at home every day.
+This not only supports pupils in developing their fluency, but also fosters a reading habit and love of reading.
+Pupils who read regularly generally achieve better in school.
+We have a large range of books in school, including books by the Oxford Reading Tree.
 All of our individual reading books are colour coded depending on the level of difficulty.
 Children are encouraged to change their own reading book on a regular basis which is monitored by the class teacher.
 Once the children have reached the end of the colour banded scheme they become “free readers” and can choose any book to read.
+We also allow children access to the school library and they can check out books using our electronic library system.

 High Frequency Words